University College Dublin

 (NFQ Level 7, 5 ECTS)

-Identify the different forms of Regulation, relating to financial service providers, and the main regulatory bodies in Ireland and their functions.
-Discuss the range of regulatory rules that apply to intermediaries and/or product providers in their dealings with clients.
 Describe the impact of legislation relating to consumer protection, money laundering, distance marketing, data protection & privacy, Investor compensation, unfair terms in consumer contracts and tax evasion.
-Explain the functions and powers of the Financial Services Ombudsman and the Pension Ombudsman.

 Optional (choose 1):